RaresMihail/TilesViewFilters/README.md

 # TilesViewFilters

-This is a very simple SPA consisting of:
+This is a showcase Angular project consisting of:
   - product tiles view;
   - search bar;
   - category filter;
   - price filter slider.

+ Yes, all the filters work and the everything is functional.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.2.5.